 But we tell people really clearly, don't get involved in just ranting about your work.
 And most especially don't do something that is ranting about a patient or might somehow give patients the impression that they wouldn't get as good care as anybody else if you, you know, were upset at a certain category of patient or something like that.

 You know, this could be the - say, the emergency room nurse upset with the patient who's coming in for the third time this week, or something like that.

 HEADLEE: Right, well, that sounds like pretty sensible advice.
 That's David calling from Chico, California.
 Let me just ask you, really quickly, Mari Smith, you consult people on this.
 What - are businesses concerned, do you think, about their liability should they fire someone and it be found to be an unlawful termination?

 SMITH: Gosh, yes, oh, businesses should be concerned about this of course and always want to be representing the company in the best light.
 And, you know, it's interesting, and there's also something, what I like to call the back channel.
 And even though, you know, something might be going online, and maybe it complies with the laws, and it's shared in a personal social profile, but it still will hold the company in a bad light.

-I mean, there is an example just a few days ago, without exposing the identity of these people, but there were two - a couple of heads of major no names and tech companies were over in a foreign country and romping around, naked and drunk.
-And somehow, a video ends up on Facebook and a whole bunch of other chatting in the background about this.
-Nobody's dare putting any comments - well, people in my circle.
+I mean, there was an example just a few days ago, without disclosing the identity of these people, but there were two - a couple of heads, of major known names in tech companies were over in a foreign country and romping around, naked and drunk.
+And somehow, a video ends up on Facebook.
+And a whole bunch of us are chatting in the background about this.
+Nobody's dared putting any comments - well, people in my circle.
 But they were getting comments.
-And that interaction, that behavior has forever impacted by impression of these companies.
+And that interaction, that behavior has forever impacted my impression of these companies.